Welcome!

 Launched in 1962, Dachelle is classified as a soft floral chypre fragrance for women.

-• Top notes: bergamot, citrus
+• Top notes: bergamot, lemon, aldehydes, galbanum

 The lovely crystal bottle for Dachelle is acid marked Made in France in the base.
 The same bottle also was used for the Dachelle Coeur de Parfum fragrance.